rjqocampo/todo/readme.md

 ### Prospective Updates
 * Secure data by implementing a backend
 * Custom columns where you can add and rename your own columns
-* Additional features for tasks such as adding a check list or images
+* Additional features for tasks such as adding a check list and images

 Looking to contribute ideas or features to the project?
 [Click here](https://github.com/rjqocampo/todo#contributions).